Cancer Services Expert Staff

 The medical staff at Deaconess Oncology includes doctors that specialize in radiation oncology and medical oncology.
 The medical staff works closely with other physicians including interventional radiologists and pathologists during the patient's course of treatment.

 Many of our nurses carry the credential OCN, an oncology nursing credential that identifies advanced skill and dedication to our oncology patients.
 The caring staff of nurses at Deaconess Cancer Services work to ensure our patients receive the best treatment possible.

-Mary Gaffney, RN, and Terri Kempf, RN, the Deaconess Cancer Services nurse navigators, works with breast cancer and lung cancer patients.
+The Deaconess Cancer Services nurse navigators work with breast cancer and lung cancer patients.
 They serve as a convenient, single point of contact between the entire Deaconess Cancer team and you and your family.
 Mary and Terri's knowledge and special training are available to you from the first moment of diagnosis to help with any questions you might have.
 They can explain unfamiliar terms and concepts, guide you through the entire treatment process and help you take advantage of the many resources available to you.
 Learn more about our Nurse Navigators!

 Radiation Oncology Team